zcaceres/fetch-mcp/README.md

   - Input:
     - `url` (string, required): URL of the website to fetch
     - `headers` (object, optional): Custom headers to include in the request
+    - `max_length` (number, optional): Maximum length to fetch (default 5000, can change via environment variable)
+    - `start_index` (number, optional): Used together with max_length to retrieve contents piece by piece, 0 by default
   - Returns the raw HTML content of the webpage

 - **fetch_json**